fiffi14/CottageBooking_WebSystem/README.md

 - Then open the given link in the terminal:\
           http://localhost:4200 (e.g.)

-# BEFORE SEARCHING ANYTHING -> SETUP THE DATABASE
+# BEFORE TESTING ANYTHING -> SETUP THE DATABASE
 - Install MongoDB Compass if not already: https://www.mongodb.com/try/download/compass